auth0/docs/articles/monitoring/guides/check-status.md

 ## Check status

-Go to the [Auth0 Status](https://status.auth0.com) page to check the service availability of the cloud version of Auth0.
+Go to [Auth0 Status](https://status.auth0.com) to check the service availability of the cloud version of Auth0.

-You can see the status of a region or click to expand a region and see the status of individual services such as the authentication API or execution of custom code (used within custom DB connections and rules).
+You can see the status of a region or expand a region and see the status of individual services such as the authentication API or execution of custom code (used within custom DB connections and rules).

 ## Subscribe to status updates

-* Click **Subscribe to Updates** to get updates for specific regions and services to tailor the notices you receive.
+* On the [Auth0 Status](https://status.auth0.com) page, click **Subscribe to Updates** to get updates for specific regions and services to tailor the notices you receive.

-* Follow Auth0 on Twitter (@auth0status) to get the latest status updates.
+* Follow Auth0 on Twitter [@auth0status](https://twitter.com/auth0status) to get the latest status updates.

 * Subscribe to the Atom feed to get status updates that affect your tenant.

 `status.auth0.com/feed?domain={YOUR-TENANT}.auth0.com`

 ## Incident reports